linsyking/vg151-docs/source/l7/lab7.rst

 * What's the difference between ``Type **`` and ``Type *``?
 Why use ``Type **`` in homework?
 * How to use valgrind to check memory leak?
 * What is a dynamic array, and what are the similarities and differences compared to h6 ex5?
-* What is a double linked list, and what are the similarities and differences compared to h6 ex7?
+* What is a doubly linked list, and what are the similarities and differences compared to h6 ex7?

 Homework Feedback
 -----------------